PerfVec/PerfVec/Tutorials/learn_rep.md

 ```

 This command produces a file named `<path to gem5>/trace.in.nmmap` and outputs
-the number of instructions it include.
+the number of instructions it includes.

 4. Create a config file for the generated data.
-Modify [mm_cfg.py](mm_cfg.py) to fill in the number of instructions and gem5 path.
+Modify [mm_cfg.py](mm_cfg.py) to fill in the number of instructions in the
+trace and gem5 path.
 Then copy it to the CFG folder: `cp Tutorials/mm_cfg.py CFG`.

 5. Download the pretrained PerfVec model from